-The ultimate guide to Borneo adventure, exploring Kapuas River
+The ultimate guide to Borneo adventure; Exploring the Kapuas River

 If you are an adventure enthusiast, exploring the Kapuas River, the longest river in Indonesia, is absolutely a great Borneo adventure that you should do.